lmasoudiaya-11/Citysmart_Map/README.md

 This repository contains the **3D map of the Smart City project** that I designed as part of our team project.
 The map is implemented in C++ using **Raylib**, featuring buildings, roads,  and various facilities.

+The full Smart City project is available in the [organization repository](https://github.com/RaylibSmartCity-Devs/CitySmart-).

 ## Project Overview

 The Smart City project is a collaborative simulation aimed at modeling urban environments with: